lidarsolutionspatagonia-2025/geospatial-data-pipeline/README.md

 ## Output

-The pipeline generates a GeoJSON file ready for web mapping and analytics applications.
+The pipeline generates a GeoJSON file ready for web mapping and geospatial analytics applications.